FindMySchool LogoFindMySchool

 Highly competitive entry.
 With over three applications per place, securing a Year 7 spot is challenging.
 Families living outside the school's priority areas may struggle to gain admission.
 Check admissions criteria carefully and consider alternative secondaries as backup options.

 Middle-tier performance.
-While solid and improving, GCSE attainment sits at the national average rather than above it.
-Families seeking a school in the top tier nationally may wish to explore selective grammars or high-performing comprehensives.
+While solid, GCSE attainment sits in the national middle tier rather than the top tier.
+Families seeking a school near the top nationally may wish to explore selective grammars or high-performing comprehensives.
 The school serves students across the full ability range, which is reflected in results.

 Sixth form in partnership.
 The post-16 phase operates in collaboration with North Hertfordshire College rather than as a standalone sixth form.
 This partnership model works well for many students but differs from single-site sixth forms.
 Students should understand the timetable and any travel involved between partner sites.